linas/i370-gcc/README.md

 of fixes that (a) were lost during the infighting between egcs and gcc, (b) fix bugs that were discovered after gcc-4.0.0 came out, and thus, the fixes were never upstreamed.
-This includes fixes from Paul Edwards, among others.
+This includes fixes from Paul Edwards, among others. (c) Extensions for a number of different HLASM OS targets.

-To get the latest, do this:
+To build the version for binutils/ELF, do this:
 ```
 git checkout i370-gcc-3.4.6
 mkdir build; cd build